dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/K3s/Basic/K3s-Ingress/Haproxy/README.md

 Next, it is time to configure the ***inventory/hosts.ini***. here is the link to my <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Codes/K3s/Basic/K3s-Ingress/Haproxy/inventory/sample/hosts.ini">hosts.ini</a> configuration file.
 Once done, don't forget to activate the ***inventory*** line in <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Codes/K3s/Basic/K3s-Ingress/Haproxy/ansible.cfg">ansible.cfg</a>.

 The above step is followed by copying teh ssh-key of the deployment VM to the master and worker nodes because Ansible works via ssh and passwordless access.
+The command used are:

+        1. ssh-copy-id master@10.20.116.104
+        2. ssh-copy-id worker1@10.20.116.160
+        3. ssh-copy-id worker2@10.20.116.213

 Thus our cluster nodes can be accessible by Ansible and we get a successful ping in ansible.

 In the next step, we edit the ***/etc/ansible/hosts*** as given below::